It’s easier when you know your customers inside and out

 What you don’t know can hurt business

-When we don’t know what a customer owns, the current pricing, previously approved terms, or the SLAs and commitments they’ve signed on for, it leads to sales teams making tragically misinformed decisions.
+Sales teams make tragically misinformed decisions when we don’t know the current pricing, previously approved terms, or the SLAs and commitments they’ve signed on for.
 It slows down everything from renewals to upsells to routine orders.
-Here are some common warning signs that it may be getting hard to do business with your install base:
+Here are some common warning signs that it may be getting hard to do business with your customers:

-It’s frustrating for everyone and creates a big risk of churning valuable customer accounts and the revenue that goes with them, as smaller, more agile companies enter the market—more than happy to grab that revenue.
+It’s frustrating for everyone and creates a big risk of churning valuable customer accounts, as smaller, more agile companies enter the market—more than happy to grab that revenue.

 New deal, new redlines, more confusion